Frank Lloyd Wright home in Phoenix sells for $7.25 million

-PHOENIX (AP) — A Frank Lloyd Wright-designed home in Phoenix has sold more than $7 million.
+PHOENIX (AP) — A Frank Lloyd Wright-designed home in Phoenix has sold for more than $7 million.

 The Arizona Republic reported Monday that the David and Gladys Wright House sold for $7.25 million.
 The group of buyers include businessman Jim Benson and architect Bing Hu, who apprenticed at Wright’s Taliesin West school in nearby Scottsdale.